 Just as you wouldn’t drive a car without insurance, you should also never shoot without it either.
-Of course, we’re not saying you need to carry production insurance while filming your kids at the playground, but any time that you shoot any type of collaborative piece – whether you’re looking to get it on the silver screen or your YouTube channel – carry insurance.
+When it comes to video production and the law, you must have insurance.
+Of course, we’re not saying you need to carry production insurance while filming your kids at the playground, but any time that you shoot any type of collaborative piece — whether you’re looking to get it on the silver screen or your YouTube channel — carry insurance.

 - Errors and Omissions

 In this article, we’ll focus primarily on these, but also inform you of the others, so that you have the information that you’ll need to be properly covered.

 Several years ago, I was on a production that was creating an instructional video for young swimmers.
 My client, who was borrowing a friend’s home and swimming pool for the shoot, was a certified swimming instructor and had all of her credentials for CPR and whatever emergencies could have happened with the children in the video.
 Because of that, I wasn’t overly concerned with the lack of a medic on set, but I later found out that she didn’t even have production insurance for the shoot.

 My client, who chose to save money by cooking for the cast and crew rather than paying for a professional, burned down part of the kitchen of the house because she forgot to get the pizza out of the oven.
 Although the damage to the kitchen was extensive, it could have been much worse!
 It cost her quite a bit of money out of her own pocket because she didn’t carry production insurance.

 “It’s imperative that you carry liability insurance in case someone gets hurt or – even worse – dies.
 They or their loved ones will find one of those infomercial attorneys and they will sue you.”